 Optimization profile name

-- Media source name: Enter a name for your media source.
+Media source name: Enter a name for the media source, let's call it

-- URI base: Enter the base part of the URLs that you use to access your media.
+https://cloudinary-devs.github.io.
+Notice that this is the base part of the URLs that we use to access our media currently:

 Optimization profile URL